t0bb3/WebhookProxy/README.md

 # WebhookProxy
-Reverse proxy that forwards requests to endpoints within NAT networks.
+Reverse proxy.
+Forwarding webhooks to endpoints within NAT networks.

 ### HOW IT WORKS
 1. Deploy *PROXY SERVER* on a server accessible from the Internet